JinxSeven/retail-manager-lite/readme.md

 # 🛒 Supermarket Order Management System

-This project is a GUI application developed to generate and manage customer orders in supermarkets.
-The application leverages Python for backend logic, SQLite for database management, and Qt for the graphical user interface.
+This project is a GUI billing application developed to create and manage customer orders and products in supermarkets.
+The application leverages Python for backend logic, SqLite for database management, and qT for the user interface.

 ## Features

 - **📝 Customer Order Generation**: Create and manage customer orders with ease.

-- **🔄 Order Management**: View, update, and delete existing orders.
+- **🔄 Order & Product Management**: View, update, and delete existing orders and products.

 - **🖥️ User-Friendly Interface**: Intuitive and easy-to-use graphical interface built with qT.

-- **💾 Persistent Storage**: All orders are stored in an SQLite database, ensuring data persistence.
+- **💾 Persistent Storage**: All orders are stored in an SqLite database, ensuring data persistence.

 ## Technologies Used

 - **🐍 Python**: The primary programming language used for developing the application.

-- **🗃️ SQLite**: A lightweight, disk-based database to store order data.
+- **🗃️ SqLite**: A lightweight, disk-based database to store order data.

-- **🎨 Qt**: A free and open-source widget toolkit for creating graphical user interfaces.
+- **🎨 qT**: A free and open-source widget toolkit for creating graphical user interfaces.

 ## Screenshots